Trump blames Iran as protests erupt outside U.S. embassy in Iraq

 But on Tuesday it was the militias that protested, spraying “Closed in the name of the people” on the gates of the U.S. Embassy and smashing surveillance cameras around the building.

 Qais al-Khazali, leader of the Asaib Ahl al-Haq militia, and many other senior leaders were among the protesters.
+The U.S. recently imposed sanctions on him for his group’s alleged involvement in attacks on anti-government protesters.

 “Americans are unwanted in Iraq.
 They are a source of evil and we want them to leave,” said Khazali, one of Iran’s most important allies in Iraq.